MarilenaRoque/newsWeek-bootstrap/README.md

 # NewsWeek Copy Page- Responsive Design and CSS Frameworks

+> This project is a fully responsive replica from the NewsWeek Page.
+It was developed using HTML5, CSS3 and Bootstrap Framework.

-> This project requests to build a replica of the news site Newsweek.com using the Bootstrap framework.
+This project requests to build a replica of the news site Newsweek.com using the Bootstrap framework.

 The goal is to develop a responsive page using the popular framework Bootstrap.
 The page is a copy of the [NewsWeek](https://www.newsweek.com/) page, that is also Bootstrap based.